 Customer Proprietary Network Information (CPNI)

-As a Project Fi customer, you generate phone usage info including call details, call location, and the rates and features you use.
+As a Google Fi customer, you generate phone usage info including call details, call location, and the rates and features you use.
 This is known as Customer Proprietary Network Information (CPNI).
 CPNI does not include your name, address, or phone number.

 How we use CPNI